On the asymptotic behaviour of a run and tumble equation for bacterial chemotaxis: Acknowledgements

 \section{Acknowledgements}

-The authors wish to thank Emeric Bouin, José A.Cañizo, Vincent Calvez, and Gaël Raoul for useful comments and discussions.
-JE was supported by FSPM postdoctoral fellowship and the grant ANR-17-CE40-0030 (both until July 2020).
-HY was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 865711).
+The authors wish to thank E. Bouin, J. A. Cañizo, V. Calvez, and G. Raoul for useful comments and discussions.
+J. Evans was supported by FSPM postdoctoral fellowship and the grant ANR-17-CE40-0030 (both until July 2020).
+H. Yolda\c{s} was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 865711).
 The authors gratefully acknowledge the support of the Hausdorff Institute for Mathematics (Bonn) through Junior Trimester Program on Kinetic Theory.